gregpalmr/alluxio-ray-fsspec-example/README.md

 # alluxio-ray-fsspec-example

-### A demonstration of Alluxio Enterprise 3.x serving data using the Filesystem Spec (fsspec) for Python to a Ray cluster.
+### A demonstration of Alluxio Enterprise 3.x serving data using the Filesystem Spec (fsspec) for Python on a Ray cluster.

 ## INTRODUCTION